ejeschke/ginga/doc/FAQ.rst

 compatible with Ginga:
 `astropy <https://github.com/astropy/astropy>`_ and
 `fitsio <https://github.com/esheldon/fitsio>`_.
-Both are based on the CFITSIO library, although it seems that astropy's version has changed quite a bit from the original, while fitsio is still tracking the current version.
+Both are originally based on the CFITSIO library (although astropy's version uses very little of it any more, while fitsio is still tracking the current version).

 To force the use of a particular one add this to your "general.cfg" in $HOME/.ginga: